|Version:||April 23, 2019|

 Pydroid 3 shares the exact same permission constraints that we saw earlier

 for Termux.
 Namely, the programs that Pydroid 3 runs can read anywhere on internal storage

 and removable media, and can write anywhere on internal storage, but writes on

-removable media are limited to Pydroid 3's app-specific folder only, which is at the
+removable media are limited to Pydroid 3's app-specific folder only, which is used

 /storage/xxxx-xxxx drive (once you create it,

 xs for your drive's Android ID):

 It's easy to verify this: see the permissions test script, and its results on both Pydroid 3 and Termux; the results do not differ between Android Nougat and Oreo and are unchanged by installing Pydroid 3's extra-permissions plugin.
 The takeaway from these results is that storage access rules are the same for both apps, and updates on removable media are limited in both to the app's own folder.
 The only real difference in the storage-permissions department is that Pydroid 3 replaces Termux's one-time script run with a one-time automatic request on first access to restricted folders.

 As we've learned, this means that content on removable media must be nested in Pydroid 3's app-specific folder if it is to be updated by Mergeall in this app.
 It also means that items to be updated by both Termux and Pydroid 3 must be located in internal storage, because these apps can modify only their own app-specific folders on removable media.
 Importantly, your choice of Mergeall content folder on SD cards and USB drives wholly determines which access-limited app can change it.
 For instance, if Mergeall's GUI in Pydroid 3 processes removable-drive content in Termux folders—as in earlier screenshots—it is limited to comparisons only.
 And while our focus here is on Mergeall, this constraint applies to any GUI run in the app.